 Reading time 5 Mins

-Published on May 17
+Published on May 15

 MCO Open Enrollment is happening now!Select Sheakley UniComp as you MCO partner.

-MCOs are required to evaluate the current and future medical needs of injured workers by approving treatments, paying medical bills, and providing rehabilitation referrals.
-However, the role of an MCO often goes far beyond these tasks.
-Here is a look at the role MCOs, like Sheakley UniComp, play in the management of your workers’ compensation claims.
+The primary responsibility of a managed care organization (MCO) is to evaluate the current and future medical needs of injured workers by reviewing and approving treatments, paying medical bills, and providing rehabilitation referrals.
+However, the full scope of an MCO’s role often extends far beyond these basic tasks.

 What is an MCO?